 Rather than waiting until the night before dinner to shop for groceries, getting the items on your list an extra day ahead of time can keep things on schedule.
-It's also helpful in case you come across any ingredients that aren't in stock at your local store—so be sure to make note of any substitutions you can swap specific items for in case you can't find exactly what you need.
+It's also helpful in case you come across any ingredients that aren't in stock at the local store—so be sure to make note of any substitutions that can be swapped for specific items in case you can't find exactly what you need.

-Be sure to check each detail to avoid any last-minute trips to the store: Ice for cocktails, a corkscrew for wine, or a lighter for candles.
-If your recipe calls for frozen ingredients, it's okay to put them in the fridge today to allow plenty of thawing time.
-You may even visit your favorite local specialty market to find extra garnishments or side dishes that pair well with the main course.
+Be sure to check each detail to avoid any last-minute trips to the store: ice for cocktails, a corkscrew for wine, or a lighter for candles.
+If the recipe calls for frozen ingredients, it's okay to put them in the fridge today to allow plenty of thawing time.
+You may also visit your favorite local specialty market to find extra garnishments or side dishes that pair well with the main course.

-When choosing the additional elements of your meal, keep your partner in mind.
+When choosing the additional elements of the meal, keep your partner in mind.
 Even incorporating their favorite peppers, sweet ingredients, or spices in side dishes can make a difference (and express how much thought you put into cooking for them).
-"Restaurants and café sections of supermarkets are all too happy to supply prepared food," says psychologist Roni Beth Tower, Ph.D.
+"Restaurants and café sections of supermarkets are all too happy to supply prepared food," says Tower.
 "To show that love motivates the selection, pay attention to what might please the people involved in terms of when, where, ambiance, and menu."

-Since you'll spend the next evening doing early preparation, two nights before dinner is also a great time to get started on the other elements of your date night.
+Since you'll spend the next evening doing early preparation, two nights before dinner is also a great time to get started on the other elements of the date night.
 Create a playlist to set the mood, or think of creative ways to decorate the dessert.
 Remember that romantic dinners don't need to be forced; the more relaxed you are, the more fun your partner will have.
-The most important item on your menu is the two of you—so keep your stress level low.
+The most important item on the menu is the two of you—so keep stress levels low.
 Entertaining is even better when the host is having a great time.

 The Day Before

-You'll want to start chopping vegetables and portioning them out to store in the fridge overnight.
-It's also helpful to measure your spices or other ingredients, and locate the sauces and garnishments you'll need for the finished dish.
+Start chopping vegetables and portioning them out to store in the fridge overnight.
+It's also helpful to measure out the spices or other ingredients, and locate the sauces and garnishments needed for the finished dish.
 If the main course is a protein, it's also important to season or marinate it early to bring the most flavor out when it's cooked.

 If you're feeling nervous about cooking the meal, it's okay to make it easy.
 Pick up cooked shrimp or scallops to cut down on preparation, or buy the dessert to save time.
 Being together is what matters, so even if the meal isn't worthy of a five-star restaurant, having a romantic evening with your partner will still be a fun way to connect.